Welcome to the Addingwell Documentation

 Ready to Move to Server-Side?

 Congratulations, you've completed our introduction to server-side tracking and, more importantly, you've understood its key benefits!
-You are now ready to create your Addingwell workspace, and start your implementation by following our documentation!
+You are now ready to create your Addingwell container, and start your implementation by following our documentation!
 If you have any questions during your setup, don't hesitate to contact our support team